nil22esh/jio-cinema-clone/README.md

    ```bash
    npm install
    ```
-3. Set up `.env` file with required environment variables.
+3. Create a `.env` file and add the required environment variables.
 4. Run the application:
    ```bash
    npm start
    ```

 ---

-This backend serves as the foundation for user management in the JioCinema clone project, offering scalable and secure user authentication and registration.